There’s no shortage of cool bars, fun restaurants and other things to do in this downtown...

-A mainstay of the hip Queen West neighbourhood since before it was hip, The Cameron House (408 Queen St. W.) plays host to a variety of local indie acts.
-Blue Rodeo, Holly Cole, Ron Sexsmith and The Barenaked Ladies have all performed on the Cameron’s stage, in addition to countless smaller bands.
+A mainstay of the hip Queen West neighbourhood since before it was hip, The Cameron House plays host to a variety of local indie acts.
+Blue Rodeo, Holly Cole, Ron Sexsmith and The Barenaked Ladies have all performed on The Cameron’s stage, in addition to countless smaller bands.
 Come any night of the week to catch your favourite local band or discover a new one.
 (Bonus: there’s no cover).
+408 Queen St. W.

 Sultry latin músicos

-For another fun and lively spot in the west end, try Yauca’s Lounge (1474 St. Clair Ave.
-W.) where authentic Brazilian music is served up in a relaxed atmosphere.
+For another fun and lively spot in the west end, try Yauca’s Lounge where authentic Brazilian music is served up in a relaxed atmosphere.
+1355 St. Clair Ave.
+W.

-Right in the heart of downtown Toronto, the The Reservoir Lounge (52 Wellington Street East), is one of Toronto’s most swinging nightspots.
+Right in the heart of downtown Toronto, The Reservoir Lounge, is one of Toronto’s most swinging nightspots.
 The lounge décor and brick-walled interior complement the jumpin’ rhythms from local jazz, blues and R&B musicians.
 It was at The Reservoir Lounge that a young unknown named Michael Bublé first made a name for himself.
+52 Wellington Street East.

-No discussion about Toronto’s electronic music scene would be complete without mentioning The Mod Club (722 College St.).
-This cozy venue is a tribute to the mod subculture of the 1960s.
-Touring DJs and electronic artists regularly stop in at The Mod Club, where the stage is outfitted for psychedelic light shows and the dance floor is always happening.
+No discussion about Toronto’s electronic music scene would be complete without mentioning The Axis Club (formerly The Mod Club).
+Touring DJs and electronic artists regularly stop in at The Axis Club, where the stage is outfitted for psychedelic light shows, and the dance floor is always happening.
+722 College St.

-In a city known for its diversity, you can taste the world and stay up late at more than a select...
+In a city known for its diversity, you can taste the world while staying up past bedtime at these...